Recreational water illness and injury prevention campaign

-Please click here for the winning posters!
 Feel free to print these images and display where appropriate.
 We had a great response to this year’s contest and would like to thank all participants for their amazing artwork.
-The first place winners will be contacted directly, all other participants receive a small prize that will be sent to schools directly.
-Please allow some time for delivery.
+First place winners for each age group were contacted directly.
+All other participants received a small prize that was sent to their schools directly.

 Scroll down for videos and contest rules

 This year we are asking all elementary school children to learn about RWII in their class and color a poster to show what they learned.
 These posters will be entered into a contest and the best posters not only win a prize, but will be printed and distributed to pools throughout Montana as part of the second phase of the campaign in July.

 - Contest ends May 30th, 2014

 - Color a picture about RWII on a 11x17 poster and mail it to:

 - Be sure to put your name, school name, age and contact information on the back of the poster

 or the preferred method is to use this template.

 - You can win an I-pod mini, inflatables, beach towels, goggles and other pool related goodies.